SoCo/SoCo/README.rst

 Installation
 ------------

-SoCo requires Python 2.7, or 3.4 or newer.
+SoCo requires Python 3.5 or newer.

 Use pip:

 ``pip install soco``

-SoCo depends on the `Requests`_ HTTP library.
-If you use pip to install Soco, Requests will be installed automatically for you.
-If not, you can use:
+SoCo depends on a number of Python packages.
+If you use pip to install Soco, the dependencies will be installed automatically for you.
+If not, you can inspect the requirements in the `requirements.txt <https://github.com/SoCo/SoCo/blob/master/requirements.txt>`_ file.

-``pip install requests``

 Basic Usage